Photo by Julien Andrieux

 Transferring theatre programs is more common than most students realize, and it is nothing to be ashamed of.
 Maybe you did not get into your dream BFA program the first time around.
 Maybe you started at a school that looked great on paper but turned out to be the wrong fit.
-Maybe you began at a community college to save money and now you are ready for conservatory-level training.
-Whatever the reason, dozens of excellent theatre programs actively welcome transfer students.
+Maybe you have grown into a different artistic goal and need a program that fits the actor, designer, director, stage manager, or musical theatre performer you are becoming.

 The Reality of Transferring Theatre Programs